Blocks with only one irreducible Brauer character orbit: Blocks of quasi-simple groups

 Assume that $G$ has a unipotent block $b$ with central defect group.
 For each $i$, let $b_i$ be the block of $G_i$ covered by $b$.
-Each $b_i$ is a unipotent block with central defect group.
-Since $p$ divides \(|\mathbf{Z}(\mathbf{G})^F|\), $p\mid|\mathbf{Z}(G_{i_0})|$ for some $i_0$.
-It suffices for us to show that $b_{i_0}$ is not a unipotent block with central defect group.
-This will cause a contradiction.
-So we may assume that $\mathbf{G}$ is simple.
-Since the unipotent character contains the center in its kernel (see \cite[Proposition 2.2.20]{GM}), we may further assume that $\mathbf{G}$ is of simply connected type.
+Each $b_i$ is again a unipotent block with central defect group.
+Since $p$ divides \(|\mathbf{Z}(\mathbf{G})^F|\), there exists some $i_0$ such that $p\mid|\mathbf{Z}(G_{i_0})|$.
+To obtain a contradiction, it suffices for us to show that $b_{i_0}$ is not a unipotent block with central defect group.
+We may therefore assume that $\mathbf{G}$ is simple.